Maartii/Jester/README.md

 - If this player is Imposter, there will be *no Jester* this game.
 - ...but if this player is a crewmate, they will have the special **Jester** role this game.
 - In addition the ways in which a normal crewmate can win, the Jester can win by getting voted out after a meeting.
-- If this happens all the other players lose, so players have to be careful who they vote!
+- If this happens all the other players lose, so players have to be careful to not vote the Jester.
 - Except for this extra way to win games, the Jester has the same capabilities as a normal crewmate.

 ## Installation